teejas/old-gh-page/_pages/about.md

   - /about.html
 ---

-This is a place for me to share the work I've done in topics that interest me, such as music information retrieval and recommender systems (primarily for music).
-At some point this may also become a place where I share pieces of writing, if I ever work up the courage.

 ## Music Discovery + Artist Compensation

 [Problems in the Music Industry: The Need for Better Recommenders and Improved Music Discovery](https://teejas.github.io/posts/2020/08/blog-post-1/)